 Casual late night eats

-Sean is the Group Head Chef at Monster kitchen and bar.
-We asked him to tell us his favourite casual eats in Canberra - here they are.
+We asked our friend Seanie McConnell (frigging excellent chef of Monster fame) to tell us his favourite casual eats in Canberra - here they are.
 Many of them are open until late (although to our knowledge there aren't many places that are open as late as the Monster which means the kitchen staff don't get to eat out as often as they would like to after work).
 To get a vibe for Sean's taste - he loves street food, he doesn't mind hanging out in weird alleyways (if it's good, it's good, it doesn't matter what the décor), and he'll try anything once.

 Pho Phu Quoc